pwd0kernel/CloudScript-Downloader/README.md

 # CloudScript-Scraper
-idk what to name this, but it gets the cloudscript source and decompile it, pretty basic and don't mind the shit codes
+idk what to name this, but it gets the cloudscript source and decode it, pretty basic and don't mind the shit codes

 /*
 * The codes are shit and its just for a test